iwatkot/py3xui/py3xui/inbound/README.md

 - `port` _int_ - The port number for the inbound connection.
 Required.
 - `protocol` _str_ - The protocol for the inbound connection.
 Required.
 - `settings` _Settings_ - The settings for the inbound connection.
 Required.
 - `stream_settings` _StreamSettings_ - The stream settings for the inbound connection.
-Required.
+Optional.
 - `sniffing` _Sniffing_ - The sniffing settings for the inbound connection.
 Required.
 - `listen` _str_ - The listen address for the inbound connection.
 Optional.
 - `remark` _str_ - The remark for the inbound connection.
 Optional.